WordPress/gutenberg/docs/contributors/how-to-get-your-pull-request-reviewed.md

 It’s the easiest way to get on others’ radar.

-Look up the PRs of folks listed in the previous tweet and review them.
+Look up the PRs of commenters of related issues, previous committers, and tech leads.
+Then review them.

 Is their work unfamiliar?
 Do: